 Home is where the heart is.
-It’s the place where you go to relax after a long day, to spend time with family, and to find solace from the hectic world.
+It’s the place where you go to relax after a long day, to spend time with family, and to find solace in a hectic world.

 And yet your home is also filled with potential health hazards.
 Safety is an important issue to be aware of, especially for families with young kids living in the house.
 You might be surprised at the number of dangers that lurk just around the corner.